 When you call 911 for a medical emergency, an EMT or paramedic is usually the first to arrive.
-While it may seem that an EMT (emergency medical technician) and a paramedic do the same basic job, their roles are quite different.
+While it may seem that an EMT (emergency medical technician) and a paramedic do the same basic job, their roles differ.

-The Role of the EMT vs. the Paramedic
+The Role of an EMT Vs. a Paramedic

-Paramedics and EMTs are part of the EMS (emergency medical service) team, which provides patients with basic as well as advanced medical care.
+Paramedics and EMTs are part of the EMS (emergency medical service) team, which provides patients with basic and advanced medical care.

 What Does an EMT Do?